VikParuchuri/surya/README.md

 # Limitations

 - This is specialized for document OCR.
 It will likely not work on photos or other images.
 It will also not work on handwritten text.
-- This will currently not detect math well.
-It is a limitation of the training data that is being worked on.

 # Benchmarks